Kenny Tancredi Dead, Popular Twitch Streamer Blue622 Dies Unexpectedly At 30

 He was known for sharing streams of the Grand Theft Auto video game series, and even created a custom character.

-Tancredi’s death led to an outpouring of support and condolences from many in the gaming world.
+Tancredi’s death led to an outpouring of support and condolences from many in the gaming world, who remembered him as a kind and welcoming person.

 Rest in peace @blue622 one of the most welcoming people I met when joining NoPixel.
 Thanks for all the memories and hope you found peace.